 For YouTube, the gold standard is MP4 with an H.264 codec.
 This combo delivers a balance of quality and file size.
 Aim for a resolution of 1920×1080 for full HD, and stick to 30 fps or even 60 fps for smoother motion.

 Use a bitrate of around 10-12 Mbps for 1080p.
 It keeps the quality sharp without blowing up your file size.
 If you upload a video longer than 10 minutes, consider using a higher bitrate for that extra clarity.
-If your video features detailed visuals, think about higher bitrates close to 20 Mbps.
+Ifonsider higher bitrates close to 20 Mbps if your video features detailed visuals.

 Don’t forget about audio settings!
 Export with AAC audio at 384 kbps for clear sound.
 Check out YouTube’s video quality guidelines for more tips.